focusoor/CTFs/README.md

 # CTFs
-Web3 CTFs on one place with solutions.
-WIP...
+Some CTFs with solutions to practice web3 security